pingcap/docs-cn/optimistic-transaction.md

 > **Note:**
 >
-> Starting from v3.0.8, TiDB uses the [pessimistic transaction model](/pessimistic-transaction.md) by default.
+> Starting from v3.0.8, TiDB uses the [pessimistic transaction mode](/pessimistic-transaction.md) by default.
 However, this does not affect your existing cluster if you upgrade it from v3.0.7 or earlier to v3.0.8 or later.
-In other words, **only newly created clusters default to using the pessimistic transaction model**.
+In other words, **only newly created clusters default to using the pessimistic transaction mode**.

 ## Principles of optimistic transactions